glen-84/composite-schemas-spec/spec/Section 2 -- Source Schema.md

 ```

 Lookup fields may return object, interface or union types.
 In case a lookup
-field returns an interface or union type all possible object types are
+field returns an interface or union type, all possible object types are
-considered entities and must have keys that correspond with the fields argument
+considered entities and must have keys that correspond with the `fields`
-signature.
+argument signature.

 ```graphql example
 type Query {